Hackers hijack YouTube ads with Coinhive to mine Monero cryptocurrency

 - Sneaky websites continue to mine cryptocurrency even after you close them

 Trend Micro says that over the last week there has been a threefold increase in the JS_COINHIVE.GN Coinhive miner.
-The company says that "advertisements found on high-traffic sites not only used Coinhive [...] but also a separate web miner that connects to a private pool," an explains that it shared its finding with Google.
+The company says that "advertisements found on high-traffic sites not only used Coinhive [...] but also a separate web miner that connects to a private pool," and explains that it shared its finding with Google.

 Writing about its finding in a blog post, Trend Micro explains: